ClaireCJS/clairecjs_bat/README.md

 1. Dynamically-generated PATHs accessible from PowerShell/CMD.
 Look at ```setpath.bat```.
 TODO.

-## And here are some more esoteric things you can do:

-1. Tagging music: Embedding album art and *ReplayGain* tags into music files

-1. Controlling *Winamp*: Play/Pause/Stop/etc as well as randomizing/adding/removing songs to the playlist.
-Determining the current song playing (if winamp is integrated into last.fm).

-1. TODO

-## Cosmetic things you can do:
+## Visual things you can do:

-1. Change the message decorators and audio effects in ```print-message.bat```

-1. Change the frequencies
+1. Use ```print-message.bat``` to consistently display messages in the best way possible

+1. Use ```emoji-grep.bat`` to search for emojis we have defined (about 1,400 are defined, and boy was it a pain!).

-1. Change the colors of your prompt (per-person/username, even) in ```setprompt.bat```
+1. Change the colors of your prompt (per-person/username, even) by looking at ```setprompt.bat```

-1. Add color-cycling of default-color'ed text to slow scripts, so that you know things aren't hung, by piping any slow steps to ```copy-move-post.py```.
+1. Add ```color-cycling``` of default-color'ed text to slow scripts, so that you know things aren't hung, by piping any slow steps to ```copy-move-post.py```.
 What's going on in the background for that is a lot of tight ANSI-voodoo loops and math calculations, along with using adaptive throttling using precision timers to avoid eating up all the cpu cycles:  Some examples of how to do this are:
 ```     very-slow.exe | copy-move-post```
 ```call very-slow-bat | copy-move-post```
 ``` very-slow-command | copy-move-post```